kvaden19/rutgers-hw-1-code-refactor/README.md

 * HTML elements follow a logical structure
 * All images have "alt" attributes

-This refactor will make more a much better user experience for any users accessing Horiseon's site with screen readers.
+This refactor will deliver a much better user experience for anyone accessing Horiseon's site with a screen reader.
 It should also improve Horiseon's search engine results, which is crucial since they themselves are a digital marketing firm offering SEO.

 In addition, I have done some basic link clean-up and CSS consolidation.
 This will make future updates to Horiseon's pages easier.